-Anthurium scherzerianum, the popular flamingo flower plant, is very easy to grow at home.
+Anthurium scherzerianum of the Araceae family, the popular flamingo flower plant, is very easy to grow at home.
 We have gathered advice from florists all over the world that you can use to make sure your plant produces its exuberant bloom every year.

 If you are interested in growing Anthuriums indoors, then read on!